Purpose and authority.

 Review the formal proposal, meeting together or separately, and make recommendations to the director and to the SCC.

-12. GA director and spokesperson for the proposing entity.
+12. DES director and spokesperson for the proposing entity.

 Present the formal proposal to the SCC for approval.

 b) Requests that the CCDAC, WSAC, and DES director continue to work with the proposing entity to redevelop the proposal.